-You should not use Savella if you are allergic to milnacipran, or if you have untreated or uncontrolled narrow-angle glaucoma.
+You should not use Savella if you are allergic to milnacipran.

 How should I take Savella?

-Do not stop using Savella suddenly, or you could have unpleasant withdrawal symptoms such as dizziness, anxiety, feeling irritable, confusion, headache, ringing in your ears, and sleep problems.
-Talk to your doctor about how to avoid withdrawal symptoms when you stop using Savella.
+Do not stop using Savella suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?